 Not all eligible students receive a work-study award automatically – the waitlist is for those who qualify for work-study but don’t have it yet.

-- The work-study waitlist is for students who have expressed interest in work-study, located a potential work-study employer, and for whom that employer has submitted an Employer Request for Student Work-Study Form to Student Employment.
+- The work-study waitlist is for students who have expressed interest in work-study, located a potential work-study employer, and for whom that employer has submitted an Employer Request for Work-Study Form to Student Employment.

 - We review available funding after each biweekly pay period.
 If the earnings across campus allow, we will award new work-study funds to students on the waitlist.

-- Every two weeks, we will award as many students as possible with available work-study funds.
+- Every two weeks, we award as many students as possible with available work-study funds.
 Until October 1, priority is given to students who had work-study in the last school year (including summer).
 All students on the waitlist will be considered after October 1.

 - A student's position on the work-study waitlist is determined by multiple factors, but we award on a first-come, first-served basis by date.

 - There is no guarantee that students on the waitlist will be awarded work-study and we’re happy to talk with supervisors about specific questions.

 - Students should be clear about whether or not they have been awarded work-study when speaking with prospective employers.
 Employers are free to hire students as hourly student employees if they choose.

 - It may be necessary for a student to reduce other types of financial aid (such as loans) to "make room" for work-study as part of their total financial aid award.
 If aid adjustments are necessary when we are prepared to award work-study to a student, we will contact the student before making any adjustments.